earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral06-landsat-tifs-in-R.md

 ```

 You can also use `list.files()` with the pattern argument.
 This allows you to specify
-a particular pattern that further subsets our data.
+a particular pattern that further subsets your data.
 In this case, you just want
 to look at a list of files with the extension: `.tif`.
 Note that it is important
 that the file **ends with** .tif.
-So you use the dollar sign at the end of our
+So you use the dollar sign at the end of your
 pattern to tell `R` to only grab files that end with .tif.

 `pattern=".tif$"`